dawncast/vintagevault/README.md

 looking for

 ## Vintage Vault

 **app features:**
 - As a user, I want to be able to add a new piece of clothing to the app
 - As a user, I want to be able to remove a piece of clothing from the catalogue
 - As a user, I want to be able to see all the clothing items I have added to the catalogue
-- As a user, I want to be able to sort the clothing catalogue by price
-- As a user, I want to be able to sort the clothing catalogue by date
 - As a user, I want to be able to save and load a previous catalogue that I have added

+# Instructions for Grader
+- You can generate the first required action related to adding Xs to a Y by pressing add clothing item button and entering the appropriate clothing name, size, price, and category then pressing the done button

+- You can generate the second required action related to adding Xs to a Y by pressing remove clothing item button and entering the appropriate clothing name and the pressing done button.

+- You can locate my visual component by the background of the app

+- You can save the state of my application by pressing the save catalogue button
+- You can reload the state of my application by pressing the load catalogue button